rhjones/go-bag-api/README.md

 #### POST /clone/1

-A `POST` request to `/clone/:id` clones the provided list with all of its association.
+A `POST` request to `/clone/:id` clones the provided list with all of its associations.
 The cloned list's title will be "Copy of [original list title."

 Request: